onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 3. Consistency between the shape of `X` and the length of `pads`

-    - Statement: The length of the `pads` list shall be equal to 2 times the number of spatial axes
+    - Statement: The length of the `pads` list shall be proportional the number of spatial axes

     - Rationale: If padding is given, it shall be given for all spatial